Palatka, Florida: Mass transit

 Bus transportation in the city is provided by Ride Solution.
 The agency is responsible for public transit throughout all of Putnam County, Florida.
 Established in 1986 as ARC Transit, the original paratransit services have expanded to include regular bus services, express bus services, and vanpools.
 Recently, bus design and manufacturing has become a way Ride Solution is helping improve community transportation.
 The Brevi Bus was created to handle the rugged terrain and unpaved roads of rural Putnam County.
 The Bus was designed locally by Ride Solution and is expected to improve access by 30 percent.

 Intercity transit

-Amtrak serves Palatka by the daily Silver Meteor and Silver Star intercity rail services.
+Amtrak serves Palatka by the daily Silver Meteor and Floridian intercity rail services.
 The Palatka Amtrak station is a historic Atlantic Coast Line Railroad depot located at 220 North Eleventh Street.
 The station was added in 1988 to the U.S. National Register of Historic Places.

 Palatka Municipal Airport is a public-use, general aviation airport located 2 mi northwest of Downtown Palatka.
 The nearest international airport is Jacksonville International Airport, approximatively 68 mi north of Palatka.
 The closest major international airport is Orlando International Airport.